A Column-Wise Update Algorithm for Sparse Stochastic Matrix Factorization: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have considered the sparse stochastic matrix factorization (SSMF), which is rewritten as an unconstrained nonvonvex-nonsmooth minimization problem.
-Then a row-wise update algorithm is proposed for solving the minimization problem.
+In this paper, we have considered the sparse stochastic matrix factorization, which is rewritten as an unconstrained nonconvex-nonsmooth minimization problem.
+Then a column-wise update algorithm is proposed for solving the minimization problem.
 The global convergence of the proposed algorithm is established.
-In particular, the sequence generated by our algorithm converges to a special critical point of the cost function, which is shown to be a global minimizer over the $W$-factor as a whole and is nearly a global minimizer over each row of the $H$-factor.
 Numerical experiments on both synthetic and real data sets demonstrate the effectiveness of our algorithm.
+The main drawback of the sparse stochastic matrix factorization is that the factors are not necessarily unique in general.
+How to guarantee the uniqueness of our factorization method is a challenging question.
+Another interesting question is how to choose the sparsity level for the sparse stochastic matrix factorization.
+Therefore, further studies are needed.